-This will navigate you to a new page.
+It will navigate you to a new page.
 Please copy the Code under the Use Style in GIS Apps section.
 Remember, don’t forget to select Tableau

-Pasting the URL will automatically add the API Access Token, Username and Layer ID.
+Pasting the URL will automatically add the API Access Token, Username, and Layer ID.
 Click OK to close the window

 Click Close button

-Now you can see that our default tableau Map is replaced by the Satellite map that we created in mapbox.
+Now you can see that our default tableau Map replaced by the Satellite map that we created in mapbox.

 You can Zoom any particular location